Chapter 1 Introductory Statistics in R

 ## [1] "factor"

-The class of Sepal.Length is numeric, which should not be too surprising given the value is a number.
+The class of Sepal.Length is numeric, which should not be too surprising given the values are numbers.
 The class of Species on the other hand is a factor.
-In R, a factor is a categorical variable, here it happens to be labeled with the scientific species name, but R treats it as a category.
+In R, a factor is a categorical variable!
+Here it happens to be labeled with the scientific species name, but R treats it as a category.

 Note: The factor class can be quite important when performing Statistics.
-Depending if a variable is of class factor or numeric it can cause different statistical methods to perform differently.
+Specifically, when categories are coded as numbers it can be problematic.
+Depending if a variable is a factor or numeric, it can cause statistical methods to perform differently.

 1.3.3 Importing datasets into R